Minnesota's congressional districts: Districts

+Minnesota is projected to lose its 8th congressional district after the 2030 Census, based on analysis of yearly Census Bureau population estimates.
+Minnesota narrowly avoided the same fate after the 2020 Census.

+Importance in state government

 Congressional districts are also used to ensure regional representation on other government bodies within the state.
 The following entities are required by state statute to have at least one member from each congressional district: